RoMcGill/Reel/README.md

 #6

-USER STORY have an explore page COULD HAVE
+USER STORY have an explore page
 #7

-USER STORY have a personal profile COULD HAVE
+USER STORY have a personal profile
 #8

 USER STORY a buy and sell section of the fourm.
-COULD HAVE
 #10

-USER STORY be able tom follow other users SHOULD HAVE
+USER STORY be able tom follow other users
 #9